 - Focus on urban services.
 In cities, market systems programmes need to get smarter and more focused on working with governments.
 In many rural programmes, the government can be ignored or treated as a stakeholder rather than a key market player; but in urban settings the government is typically much more active and functional.
 Treat that as an opportunity as well as a challenge.

 Alternatively, even in urban settings job creation does not need to be the solution.
-Instead, you could:

 - Focus on micro-enterprises.
 If you need to help poor people directly, the best way to do that is by looking to support micro-enterprises working in the informal sectors.
 This is where most of the poor people work – it might not create jobs, but it will at least raise incomes.